Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 Cons:

-• $5 transaction fees on paid plan
+• $5 transaction fees on a paid plan

 • No physical inventory management for non-digital products

-1. Kajabi
+8. Kajabi

 Like other combined eCommerce and online teaching platforms, Kajabi helps you create, grow and manage all kinds of digital products from courses to podcasts to communities and more.

 What makes Kajabi stand out is how fast it is to create a new business using the platform, thanks to its range of powerful templates.
 Build a whole marketing funnel from a landing page to sales emails and everything in between using Kajabi’s uncomplicated building tools.
-Then monitor your marketing strategy using in-built analytics to see what works – and what needs adjusting.
+Then monitor your marketing strategy using built-in analytics to see what works and what needs adjusting.

 Pros: